Max Storm Pegs

 -

 The mechanical reaction to the spring action of the “L” peg causes the anchor portion to work itself out of the ground after a day or two in windy conditions.
-Hence, you only have temporary anchors, and you have to periodically inspect them to ensure they are still embedded.
+These temporary anchors require periodic inspection to maintain a secure hold.

 -